Lomzem/CSUChicoNotes/CINS-448/security-arch-design/24-10-6-quiz-security-arch-design.md

 11) Which type of memory outputs on both the rising and falling edges of the clock cycle?
 => DDR SDRAM

+12) What security risk can be associated w/interrupt processing?
+=> An interrupted process may assume priority of higher level process

+13) The Zachman Framework
+=> Includes specifications for defining and capturing an architecture